schnabear/drrr-like-chat/README.md

 LICENSE

-This application can be used under General Public License 3.
+This application is under General Public License 3.
 See License.txt